 Our publicly traded stock differentiates Ryan Specialty from most of our competition by providing us with a unique currency to attract and retain talent.
 We believe that our executive officers, including our NEOs, should have a significant equity stake in the Company to incentivize performance, align their interest with one another and our stockholders, and facilitate retention.
 Many of our executive officers held significant equity in the Company prior to our IPO.
 Due to the change in our structure made in connection with the IPO, all vested and unvested incentive equity outstanding prior to the IPO was exchanged for new units at the IPO as described herein.
 The equity received in exchange for existing equity was on substantially the same terms and conditions (including vesting terms) as the pre-IPO equity.
 We further used the IPO as an opportunity to provide significant new "staking grants" to some of our executive officers in order to bring them on par with their similarly situated colleagues.
 The staking grants vest over five or ten year periods, depending on the nature of the grant and the particular circumstances of each recipient.
-We are now in a position where we believe the equity held by most of our executive officers accomplishes the goals of incentivization, alignment, and retention for the near term.
-Accordingly, we do not foresee the need to provide annual grants to most of our executive officers in order to consider ad hoc grants and annual grant program for executive officers in order to maintain our objectives.
-The outstanding LTI awards currently held by our NEOs consist of (i) LLC Common Units (as defined below), (ii) Class C Units (as defined below), and (iii) RLUS (as defined below).
+As the current equity grants vest over time, we will need to consider ad hoc grants and an annual grant program for executive officers in order to maintain our objectives.
+The outstanding LTI awards currently held by our NEOs consist of (i) LLC Common Units (as defined below), (ii) Class C Units (as defined below), and (iii) RLUs (as defined below).